ColdForge/icebox/README.md

 * iceboxToolbar.js: handles voice features and food item inputs
 * recipeList.js: takes in past recipe choices from redux state and renders the list
 * recipeSuggestionList.js: takes in new recipe suggestions from redux state and handles choice
 * settings.js: handles adding/removing users, changing photos, and updating staples inventory

 ### Back-End

 #### Server
-The Node.js/Express server handles requests to create a new user, authenticate user credentials upon login, provide a web token so user can stay signed in, creating new wishes, removing a wish from a wishlist, and marking a wish as purchased when a wish has been fulfilled.
+The Node.js/Express server handles serving static files, routing for signin/signup and applying authentication middleware.
+The server also contains a cron job for nightly updates to food expiration periods in the database.
+All other routing uses database helper functions and is handled in the server/routes/router.js file.
+Routes are matched up to their respective database helpers which can be found in server/config/helpers.js

 #### REST/CRUD Outline: